int2code/a2bridge/docs/userguide/json.md

 }
 ```

-To configure the A2bridge the following options can be changed.
+To configure the A2Bridge the following options can be changed.

-## JSON Properties
-### Version
+## Version
 The version of the JSON configuration.
 It needs to be
 compatible with A2Bridge.
 The user does not need to change it.

+## Name
-### Name - The name of the configuration.
-Users can change it to save
-the configuration title.
+The name of the configuration.
+Users can change it to save the configuration title.

-### ResetOnNew
+## ResetOnNew
 This option is used to configure the behavior on new
 configuration save.
 If it is set to True the device will be reset on new
 configuration uploaded.

-### A2BRole
+## A2BRole
 Option to configure the A2B role.
 It can be set to one of
 these options: “Master” or “Slave”

-### AudioResolution
+## AudioResolution
 Audio resolution in bits per sample.

-### UsbInputChannels
+## UsbInputChannels
 Number of channels that are send to the device
 from the PC.

-### UsbOutputChannels
+## UsbOutputChannels
-Number of channels that are send to the PC from
+Number of channels that are send to the PC from A2Bridge box.
-USBA2B box.

-### RunInProtobufMode
+## RunInProtobufMode
-If this option is set, a2bridge will start automatically in protobuf COM port mode.
+If this option is set, A2Bridge will start automatically in protobuf COM port mode.

-### SupplyVoltage
+## SupplyVoltage
-Voltage requested to supply connected to USB power delivery port.
+Voltage in mV requested to supply connected to USB power delivery port.
 This voltage will be transfered to A2B bus.

-### AudioRouteMatrixDownstream
+## AudioRouteMatrixDownstream
 Matrix of the channels transmitted to
 the A2B bus.
 Each row is an output channel from the USB interface and each element